Today’s Housing Market Is Not Headed for a Crash

 Another difference between then and now is the number of homeowners that were facing foreclosure when the housing bubble burst.
 Foreclosure activity has been considerably lower since the crash, largely because buyers today are more qualified and less likely to default on their loans.
 The graph below uses data from ATTOM to show the difference between then and now:

-Verify your mortgage eligibility (Nov 22nd, 2024)So even as foreclosures tick up, the total number is still very low.
+Verify your mortgage eligibility (Dec 27th, 2024)So even as foreclosures tick up, the total number is still very low.
 And on top of that, most experts don’t expect foreclosures to go up drastically like they did following the crash in 2008.
 Bill McBride, Founder of Calculated Risk, explains the impact a large increase in foreclosures had on home prices back then – and how that’s unlikely this time.

 “The bottom line is there will be an increase in foreclosures over the next year (from record level lows), but there will not be a huge wave of distressed sales as happened following the housing bubble.
 The distressed sales during the housing bust led to cascading price declines, and that will not happen this time.”

-Verify your mortgage eligibility (Nov 22nd, 2024)
+Verify your mortgage eligibility (Dec 27th, 2024)

 The Supply of Homes for Sale Today Is More Limited